 - The Importance of Starting an Emergency Fund

-Now that you’ve started thinking about the most likely threats that you will face, you need to really dig down and do a little work.
+Now that you’ve started thinking about the most likely threats that you will face, you need to really dig down and do a little work to formulate your plan.

 - Take the Time to Understand What you Could Lose During a Disaster: By understanding what you stand to lose, you will have a better idea of what you need to prepare for now!